 [fusion_builder_container hundred_percent=”yes” overflow=”visible”][fusion_builder_row][fusion_builder_column type=”1_1″ background_position=”left top” background_color=”” border_size=”” border_color=”” border_style=”solid” spacing=”yes” background_image=”” background_repeat=”no-repeat” padding=”” margin_top=”0px” margin_bottom=”0px” class=”” id=”” animation_type=”” animation_speed=”0.3″ animation_direction=”left” hide_on_mobile=”no” center_content=”no” min_height=”none”]

 The book is super easy to read, broken down into bite sized morsels of about two pages per issue.
 Don’t worry if like me, you’re picking it up mid-way through the year.
 You can simply flip to the section you could use some help with.
 Though I encourage you to read the whole thing.

-You can purchase A Year of Intentional Parenting on that link, or find it at many local bookstores.
+You can purchase A Year of Intentional Parenting on Parenting Power’s site, or find it at many local bookstores.
 If possible, pick it up before spring break.
 There’s a whole section on survival tactics including planning tech time and what to do if you’re not going on vacation.

 Raise the Bar

 As much as I love this book, I’m still a fan of getting together with other like minded parents and learning from each other.
 Parenting Power facilitates this through a number of courses they offer each month.
 Most are e-courses that range in topics from self-esteem to demystifying toddlers and pre-schoolers.

 I got a group of gals together and meet on a weekly basis to go through Parenting with a Plan.
 Truly, the best money I ever spent.
 It’s changed the way I parent and I bet it will for you, too.